Solar Power Incentives and Rebates

 It’s worth noting that if you receive a state rebate as well as federal tax credit, the amount of rebate will be subject to deduction based on how the ITC is calculated.

 The adoption of solar energy is being encouraged across the United States through the use of state-governed programs.
-Listed below are the most important types of rebates on offer.
+Listed below are the most important types of incentives offered in Massachusetts.
 Do note that incentives change often.

 These rebates may be offered as a one-time payment or as an ongoing installment over a certain number of years.
 They are administered by various agencies around the country and the rebate is generally a calculation based on a system’s capacity.
 The California Solar Initiative is the best known state rebate program.

 A number of states provide loans for renewable energy program installations as well as energy efficiency improvements.
 The loans attract lower interest rates than are standard and may also have other favorable terms attached.